 You Don’t Have to Pay Gratuities on THESE 10 Cruise Lines

-On most cruise lines an automatic gratuity will be added to your onboard account to cover tips for the staff.
+On most cruise lines, an automatic gratuity is added to your onboard account to cover staff tips.

-Increasingly cruise lines are including this in the cruise fare.
-I’ve cruised with a number of lines who include gratuities and I much prefer it.
+Increasingly, cruise lines are including gratuities in the cruise fare.
+I’ve cruised with a number of lines that include gratuities, and I much prefer this.

-In this post, we will look at the lines which include gratuities in their cruise fares.
+In this post, we will look at the cruise lines that include gratuities in their fares.
 The post is based on booking a cruise from the UK.

 Note: You cannot remove gratuities on cruises with Costa Cruises.

-In 2019 P&O Cruises made the decision to include gratuities in the cruise fare.
-Prior to this the charge was around £6 per person per day which was one of the lowest in the industry.
+In 2019, P&O Cruises decided to include gratuities in the cruise fare.
+Prior to this, the charge was around £6 per person per day, which was one of the lowest in the industry.

 Marella Cruises Include Gratuities in The Cruise Fare

-Marella are a British ‘all inclusive’ cruise line who include gratuities and drinks in their cruise fare.
+Marella is a British ‘all-inclusive’ cruise line that includes gratuities and drinks in their cruise fare.

 Celestyal Cruises Include Gratuities in The Cruise Fare

-To learn more about cruising with Celestyal check out this post which details everything we did during our cruise on Celestyal Olympia: Celestyal Cruises: Review and Daily Photo Diary 2019
+To learn more about cruising with Celestyal, check out this post, which details everything we did during our cruise on Celestyal Olympia:

 Virgin Voyages Include Gratuities in The Cruise Fare